What is Addison's disease?

 What is the prognosis for a dog diagnosed with Addison's disease?

 The vast majority of patients with Addison's disease have a good to excellent prognosis once the diagnosis is made and they have been stabilized with the appropriate medications.
-If you wish to discuss the long-term prognosis for your pet, please do not hesitate to contact your veterinarian.
+Your veterinarian will provide you with information on the long-term prognosis for your pet.